-We will discuss the cryptosystems used by the Federal Signal Corps first and then that of the Confederate Signal Corps.
-Since both corps used visual signals as their primary means, we find them employing Myer's visual-signaling code such as that shown above.
-At first both sides sent unenciphered messages; but soon after learning that their signals were being intercepted and read by the other side, each side decided to do something to protect its messages and initiattly both decided on the same artifice, viz, changing the visual-signaling equivalents for the letters of the alphabet, so that, for instance, "22" was not always "A", etc. This sort of changing-about of values soon became impractical, since it prevented memorizing the wig-wag motions for letters once and for all.
+We will discuss the cryptosystems used by the Federal Signal Corps first and those then that of the Confederate Signal Corps.
+Since both corps used visual signals as their primary means, we find them employing Myer's visual-signaling code such use thank shown above.
+At first both sides sent unenciphered messages; but soon after learning that their signals were being intercepted and read by the ether side, each side decided to do scmething to protect its messages. ### Initiately both decided on the same artifice, viz, changing the visual-signaling equivalents for the letters of the alphabet, so that, for instance, "22" was not always "A", etc. of changing-about of values soon became impractical, since it prevented memorizing the wig-wag a letters cace and for all.
 The difficulty in the Union Army's Signal Corps was solved by the introduction into usage of a cipher disk invented by Myer himself.
 A full description of the disk in its various embodiments will be found in Myer's Manual, but here's a picture of three forms of it.
-You can see how readily the visual wig-wag equivalents for letters of the alphabet can be changed according to some pre-arranged indicator for setting the concentric series of elements into juxtaposition.
-In Fig. 1 of the picture the letter A is represented by 112; B, by 22, etc. By moving the two circles to a different juxtaposition a new set of equivalents will be set up.
-Of course, if the setting is kept fixed for a whole message the encipherment is strictly monoalphabetic; but Myer recommends changing the setting in the middle of the message or, more specifically, at the end of each word, thus producing a sort of polyalphabetic cipher which would delay solution a bit.
-An alternative way, Myer states, would be to use what he called a "countersign word", but which we call a keyword, each letter of which would determine the setting of the disk for a single word or for two consecutive words, etc. Myer apparently did not realize that retaining or showing externally the lengths of the words of the plain text is a very serious weakness.
-A bit later we shall discuss the security afforded by the Myer disk in actual practice.
+You can seckow TOO-box readily the visual wig-wag equivalents for letters, of the alphabet can be changed according to some pre-arranged indicator for setting the concentric section.
+The late of the letter A is represented by 112, B, by 22, etc. By moving the two circles to a different juxtaposition a catalyliched.